rbowen/presentations/path_to_maintainer/slides.md

 with projects than if I was doing this as part of my job.

-Understand your own reasons, and how it benefits you (personally) and (if relevalnt) your team.
+Understand your own reasons, and how it benefits you (personally) and (if relevant) your team.
 Be honest with your motivations.

 You should know why you want to become a maintainer.
 Hopefully it includes "because I care about the project" at some level.
 Becoming a